All Episodes

 God, what was that about?

-Because there were some people tweeting the living daylights out of that Ames Iowa debate.
+And like during the last, during the Ames, Iowa debate, I'm fairly proud of myself because there were some people tweeting the living daylights out of that Ames-Iowa debate.

-Ain't none of them had as much fun as I did, and hopefully as you did if you were following me.
+Ain't none of them had as much fun as I did.

-I mean, it's just every I guess you can go follow me now and you can go back in time and read everything I did.
+I mean, it's just every, I guess you can go follow me now and you can go back in time and read everything I did.

-It's the it's the wonderful world of Twitter, Mark Davis, M-A-R-K-D-A-V-I-S.
+It's the, it's the wonderful world of Twitter, Mark Davis, M-A-R-K-D-A-V-I-S, if you are so inclined.

-All right, I am inclined to share this story.
+I am inclined to share this story.

-But it's important for us to examine what our society does in the face of, in response to some of the darker human behaviors around us.
+But it's important for us to examine what our society does in the face of, in response to, some of the darker human behaviors around us.

 That would be psychiatrists.

-I there is no way that I am going to tar and feather the entire field of psychiatry.
+There is no way that I am going to tar and feather the entire field of psychiatry.

-No, I I'm I I know if I know some psychiatrists.
+No, I know some psychiatrists.

 No, not as clients, not just yet.

-Uh and they tend to be fairly ideologically diverse.
+And they tend to be fairly ideologically diverse.

-You can't, you know, pigeonhole them.
+You can't pigeonhole them.

 I pray it's not.

-There's a group of psychiatrists and other mental health professionals who say it's time to change the way society views pedophiles.
+There's a group of psychiatrists and other mental health professionals who say it's time to change the way society views pedophiles, individuals who have physical attractions to children.

-The guideline of standards on mental health that's put together by the American Psychiatric Association.
+This group is lobbying for changes to the Diagnostic and Statistical Manual of Mental Disorders, or DSM, the guideline of standards on mental health that's put together by the American Psychiatric Association.

-That that That's just very, very hard to wrap my head around.
+That's just very, very hard to wrap my head around.

 The group says its mission is to help pedophiles before they create a crisis.